N-Methyltryptamine

-N-Methyltryptamine (NMT), also known as monomethyltryptamine, is a chemical compound of the tryptamine family and a naturally occurring compound found in the human body and certain plants.
+N-Methyltryptamine (NMT), also known as monomethyltryptamine, is a chemical compound of the tryptamine family and a naturally occurring compound found in various plants and animals, including humans.

 It is biosynthesized in humans from tryptamine by certain N-methyltransferase enzymes, such as indolethylamine N-methyltransferase.
-It is a known component in human urine.
+It is a known component of human urine.
 NMT is an alkaloid derived from L-tryptophan that has been found in the bark, shoots and leaves of several plant genera, including Virola, Acacia, Mimosa, and Desmanthus—often together with the related compounds N,N-dimethyltryptamine (DMT) and 5-methoxy-N,N-dimethyltryptamine (5-MeO-DMT).

 NMT acts as a serotonin receptor agonist and serotonin releasing agent and is said to produce hallucinogenic effects in humans.

 Use and effects

 Orally administered NMT appears to produce no psychoactive effects, likely as a result of extensive first-pass metabolism.

 According to Roger W. Brimblecombe and colleagues, NMT is inactive in humans, with few details provided.
-On the other hand, according to Alexander Shulgin and others, NMT is active via non-oral routes.
+On the other hand, according to reports given to Alexander Shulgin and by others, NMT is active via non-oral routes.
 It has been said to produce psychedelic effects at doses of 50 to 120 mg by smoking or vaporization, with a duration of seconds to minutes.
 Based on preliminary reports, NMT is reported to produce visuals, but its effects are described as primarily spatial in nature, among other effects.

 NMT has also been reported to be orally active in combination with a monoamine oxidase inhibitor (MAOI).